Why Employee Wellness means more than just Good Health

 Workplace Wellness programs are all the rage these days – and rightly so.

-You don't need to be a doctor (or teacher or mechanic or accountant or electrician) to appreciate that healthier employees take fewer sick days and are more productive while at work....which obviously helps the bottom line.
+You don't need to be a doctor (or teacher, mechanic, accountant, or electrician) to appreciate that healthier employees take fewer sick days and are more productive while at work, which obviously helps the bottom line.
 Simply put, a fit and healthy workforce makes good business sense.

-Coupled with technology solutions from companies like Virgin Pulse, Limeade, Welltok, ShapeUp, and more, these programs become more sustainable and embedded into the culture of the organization.
+Coupled with technology solutions from companies like Virgin Pulse, Limeade, Welltok, ShapeUp, and more, these programs become more sustainable and embedded in the organization's culture.

 So, let's talk about Organizational Culture for a moment.